Operation South: Prelude

 Operation South targeted the remnants of the Simba rebellion that held out along Lake Tanganyika's western shore.

 Following the successes of Operations White Giant and Violettes Imperiales, the ANC planned a new offensive, "Operation South".
-This campaign would target the last major Simba stronghold which was located at Fizi-Baraka in South Kivu.
+This campaign would target the last major Simba stronghold, Fizi-Baraka in South Kivu.
 This was the center of the remaining rebel-held territory which stretched for 240 km along Lake Tanganyika, and reached 260 km inland.
 The campaign area was designated as covering the territory between Albertville, Uvira, and Bukavu in the north and Mwenga, Kalole, Wamaza, Kasongo, Kongolo, and Nyunzu.
 This region was difficult to access and traverse, dominated by Mitumba Mountains.
-The local rebels still received supplies from foreign states; these were shipped across Lake Tanganyika.
+The local rebels still received supplies from foreign states, shipped across Lake Tanganyika.
 To defeat these rebel holdouts, the government forces thus had to cut the naval supply routes.
 Hoare planned to combine ground-based, amphibious, and airborne attacks for the upcoming operation.
 As he outlined the operation, he attempted to avoid mistakes made in a previous amphibious attack, Operation White-Chain, by enlisting a large naval force.
-He also spread false information about an alleged offensive (termed "Operation Wingate") across the mountains, hoping to deceive the insurgents.
+He used disinformation about an alleged offensive (termed "Operation Wingate") across the mountains, hoping to deceive the insurgents.
 After realizing the extent of the Communist Cuban support for Kabila's rebels, the Belgian and CIA agents in the Congo urged Hoare to push ahead with the planned offensive.
 The Belgian embassy arranged for the recruitment of additional South African mercenaries.

 Even as preparations for Operation South proceeded, the Congolese central government suffered from considerable political infighting.
-Thanks to Tshombe's growing popularity across the country due to his successes against the insurgents, Tshombe and his party CONACO had won a majority in the parliamentary elections of March–April 1965.
-Despite this, President Kasa-Vubu called for a "government of national unity", leading to a fierce political struggle between the President and Tshombe over the next months.
+Tshombe's successes against the insurgents increased his popularity across the country, and his party CONACO had won a majority in the parliamentary elections of March–April 1965.
+A fierce political struggle with Tshombe lasting for month resulted when President Kasa-Vubu called for a "government of national unity".